HRW: Israel illegally attacks Gaza school shelters with US ammunition

 Human Rights Watch berichtet, dass Israel US-Munition illegal einsetzt, um Schulen in Gaza anzugreifen.
 Dies verstößt gegen internationales Recht und hat bereits zahlreiche zivile Opfer gefordert.

-Attacks in schools and civilian institutions
+Attacks on schools and civilian facilities

-Reports about civil suffering
+Reports of civilian suffering

-Gerry Simpson, senior employee at HRW, said in the report: "The Israeli attacks on schools where displaced families are looking for refuge give an insight into the widespread slaughter that the Israeli forces have caused in Gaza."
-Simpson added: "Other governments should not tolerate this hideous massacre of Palestinians who are only looking for security."
+Gerry Simpson, a senior fellow at HRW, said in the report: "Israeli attacks on schools where displaced families seek refuge provide a glimpse of the widespread carnage wrought by Israeli forces in Gaza."
+Simpson added: “Other governments should not tolerate this heinous massacre of Palestinians who are simply seeking safety.”

-The effects on the civilian population
+The impact on the civilian population

 The humanitarian crisis in Gaza